Adams (1905 automobile): Arthur Adams

+Edward Hewitt

-Arthur Henry Adams had founded the Igranic Works in Bedford in 1899 to make electrical equipment.
-American-born Edward R. Hewitt had helped Sir Hiram Maxim to build a large steam plane in 1894.
-He later designed a "gas buggy" along the lines of an Oldsmobile and following agreement with Adams production of the car started in 1905 as the Adams-Hewitt.
+Edward Ringwood Hewitt was born in New Jersey in 1866.
+His grandfather was Peter Cooper who had built the first American steam locomotive.
+Hewitt studied chemistry at Princeton University and the University of Berlin.
+He had helped Sir Hiram Maxim to build a large steam plane in 1894.
+On his return to the States Hewitt designed and patented an automobile.
+At some point in time he had met with Adams and in 1904 the two decided to manufacture it.

+Adams Manufacturing Company

-The Adams-Hewitt had a supposedly foolproof two, later three, speed-epicyclic transmission with a 1724 cc 10 hp single-cylinder engine located horizontally in the middle of the chassis driving the rear wheels by chain.
+Adams and Hewitt set up the Adams Manufacturing Company, registering it on 1 April 1905.
+There first car was produced by the end of that year as a Adams-Hewitt.
+It was a "gas buggy" along the lines of an Oldsmobile and following agreement with Adams production of the car started in 1905 as the Adams-Hewitt.
+The car had a supposedly foolproof two, later three, speed-epicyclic transmission with a 1724 cc 10 hp single-cylinder engine located horizontally in the middle of the chassis driving the rear wheels by chain.
 Indeed, "Pedals to push, that's all" was used as the marque's slogan.

-Hewitt eventually returned to the United States to manufacture similar cars under his own name and his name was dropped from the British produced cars.
+Hewitt returned to the United States, setting up the Hewitt Motor Company of New York to manufacture similar cars under his own name and his name was dropped from the British produced cars.